Varun-4711/second-brain-app-frontend/README.md

 ### General
 - Error handling and user feedback need enhancement across features.
 - The share feature is basic and could benefit from improved privacy and control.
-- Used 384-dimensional embeddings for performance and efficiency, though this offers less semantic detail than higher-dimensional (e.g., 1536) vectors.
+- Used 384-dimensional embeddings (all-MiniLM-L6-v2) for fast inference and efficiency, though this provides less semantic depth than large models like mpnet-base-v2 (768 dimensions) or OpenAI’s text-embedding-ada-002 (1536 dimensions).
-- Chose a lightweight embedding model for faster responses and lower resource use, at the cost of some accuracy for complex queries.
+- Selected a lightweight model for speed and low resource use, accepting a trade-off with some reduction in complex-query accuracy.
-- Only titles (youtube + tutle given by user) are embedded - adding youtube videors descriptions and adopting more robust models could further improve search quality, but were omitted for efficiency and input size concerns.
+- Embedded only titles (YouTube title + user title) which is efficient but limits context.
+Will add the YouTube videos description too , Even if long descriptions are included, the model has a token limit, so only the first part (e.g., first 256–512 tokens) is embedded, which is still more informative than no description at all.
+Using models with higher token limits (like ada-002, up to 8192 tokens) lets us embed more context and gives better search results

 ---